Wales

 Williams column: Wales’ set-piece is shocking but the worst thing would be to get rid of Pivac

-Friday night was shocking from Wales and it has been the same for the last two weeks.
+Friday night was shocking from and it has been the same for the last two weeks.
 Commentating on the game for ITV I have to be impartial and it is hard when the performances aren’t there.
 I think my exasperation might have come across on the coverage!

 What’s so frustrating is that for the second match running, Wales’ opposition didn’t do much to beat them, but the scoreline was still so one-sided.